Armenian Stuffed Grape Leaves: A Vegan Appetizer

 - Juice of one lemon

-Step Five: Getting Ready to Roll!Click thumbnail to view full-size
+Step Five: Get Ready to Roll!Click thumbnail to view full-size

-Step Six: Stacking Your Sarma - Getting It Ready to Cook
+Step Six: Stack Your Sarma: Get It Ready to Cook

 Typically, yalanchi sarma is served as an appetizer along with olives, string cheese, pita bread, hummus, fresh cilantro.
 Enjoy!